k0pernicus/website/content/posts/opengl_and_cpp_on_m1_mac.md

 What does it means it that GLFW is a **helper** library that starts the OpenGL "context" (a running copy of OpenGL, tied to a window) for us, and talks to a lot of platforms / operating systems in the same way.
 The current version of GLFW, writing this article, is the third: GLFW3.

 In homebrew, GLFW3 is not universal (so, not compatible with m1 macs).
+An issue on Github is still opened about this: [https://github.com/patriciogonzalezvivo/glslViewer/issues/219](https://github.com/patriciogonzalezvivo/glslViewer/issues/219).

 #### Compile it yourself